nventive/Uno/doc/articles/howto-consume-webservices.md

     You should notice the use of the `.ConfigureAwait(false)` code throughout to ensure the UI is not blocked.
 You will also notice the use of the **DispatchAsync** helper to ensure the **CollectionChanged** event raised by the insertion is raised on the UI thread so any bound control updates correctly.

-1. Finally, to add support for deleting a favorite, locate the **// Insert AddFavorite below here** comment and replace it with the following code:
+1. Finally, to add support for deleting a favorite, locate the **// Insert DeleteFavorite below here** comment and replace it with the following code:

     ```csharp
     // Insert DeleteFavorite below here